Cosmin-Parvulescu/next-shopify-client-auth/readme.md

 Most of the code was built with a consideration for the happy flow; error cases and edge cases weren't considered all that much.

+Some next steps could be
+~~- add linting;~~
-Some next steps could be refactorization of customer operations into a service.
+- refactorization of customer operations into a service;

-Some next features could be GraphQL integration for better querying.
+- GraphQL integration for better querying;
+- Transformation into a Shopify Bridge app.